 One of the most beloved cheese varieties, Kerrygold Irish Dubliner, teams up with cream cheese and mayo for an irresistible cheddar dip.
 And when it comes to entertaining effortlessly, this recipe fits that bill.
-Dubliner cheese dip is the perfect party cheese spread.
+If you’re looking for Cheese Spread Recipes, this Dubliner cheese dip is the perfect party cheese spread.

 Here’s the story behind my latest recipe find, Dubliner Cheese Dip.